 Turns out, you have to click on each employee and then a dropdown menu pops up.

 We think this is awkward.
 Say for instance you have 10 people in your team, then in one year, we estimate you’ll have to use the drop-down feature 120 times.
-Whilst it’s not going to take endless hours, it’s certainly something that could be improved upon to be a lot snappier and user-friendly.
+Whilst it’s not going to take endless hours, it’s certainly something that could be improved upon to be more streamlined and user-friendly.

-We also found the setup to be quite buggy.
+The setup appeared to contain a few issues along the way.
 For example, we clicked the dropdown arrow and it didn’t work.
 Therefore, it’s hard to tell if that’s our setup or if it’s the annual leave Excel template misbehaving.

 Fortunately, the rest of the setup is relatively straightforward.